 He would have been 64, and I still often find myself wishing that he’s around to spoil his grandchildren rotten, watch them grow, and steal them from us every now and then so that the parents can go away for a date haha.

 But even if there’s a little bit of sadness in that thought, mostly there was joy knowing that a part of my Dad lives on.

 So we placed a little candle on our Banoffee Pie to remember the life of the Great Lolo Bob who still never fails to inspire us even until now, 6 years after he’s gone to be with the Lord.

 Happy birthday, Dad.
 Happy birthday, Lolo.
 We love you.

 I praise God for moments like this.

 In fact, I look forward to moments like this.
 Afternoons when we can just slow down and breathe in this new life that we have as a family.
-Times when we can tag along the twins to our dates, take them to places we love, and make memories that they will always remember.
+Times when we can bring them along wherever we go (while they still have no choice!), take them to places we love, and make some happy core memories.

 But someday.. someday, they’ll start to remember.